Alpine

 · All land transportation while in Argentina during itinerary days.

-· Hotel and lodging in Argentina during itinerary.
+· Hotel and lodging in Malargue, Argentina.

 · Group gear (tents, cooking utensils, etc.).
 Tents are shared.
 You are free to bring your own tent if you prefer not to share a tent.